-With Easter kicking off a long weekend, we’re all looking forward to a bit of a break.
-Hopefully you’ve got plans with extended family or friends – or both – and that includes time in Rotorua.
+Easter means a long weekend – YAY!
+Hopefully you’ve got plans with extended family or friends – or both – and that it includes time in Rotorua.

-If you need some last-minute Easter goodness, there are a number of cafés, bakeries and a couple gorgeous shops pulling out all the stops to bring you an amazing array of sweets and treats.
-Some are traditional and others are breaking all the rules.
+If you need to grab a special treat to bring to Mum’s Easter dinner, or want to level up your Easter décor game, there are a number of cafés, bakeries and a couple gorgeous shops pulling out all the stops to bring you an amazing array of sweets and treats.

-Go ahead, put all your eggs in one basket here
+Go ahead, put all your (chocolate) eggs in one basket here

 If you haven’t been to this little shop in the suburb of Springfield, you’re seriously missing out.
 The fact that chocolatier Sabine’s customers from Auckland, where her shop first opened, travel down here to get their fix says a lot about the quality and divine flavours she creates.